collocations.org

 faithfully

-The film follows the book faithfully.
+The movie follows the book faithfully.

 blindly, slavishly

-It wasn''t in his nature to follow blindly. | slavishly following the views of his teachers
+slavishly following the views of his teachers

-VERB + FOLLOW
+VERB + follow

 be expected to, be likely to